CURENT/andes/docs/source/tutorial.rst

 --------------
 ``andes misc`` contains miscellaneous functions, such as configuration and output cleaning.

-``--save-config``
+``--save-config`` saves all configs to a file.

-Saves all configs to a file.
-By default, saves to ``~/.andes/andes.conf`` file.
+By default, it saves to ``~/.andes/andes.conf`` file.

-This file contains all the runtime configs for the system and routines.
+This file contains all the runtime configs for the system routines, and models.

 ``--edit-config``